K1DBO/slice-master-6000/README.md

 The Fade tab gives you a convenient place to control the audio settings of all your slices.
-The vertical slider will adjust the audio gain, will the knob adjusts the pan.
-The button between them show the current audio gain and can be activated to reset that to 50.
+The vertical slider will adjust the audio gain, while the knob adjusts the pan.
+The button between them shows the current audio gain and can be activated to reset that to 50.
 The 'M' button will mute the slice while the 'S', solo, button mute all other slices.

+If you hold the shift key while clicking on the gain reset button, instead of returning the gain to the preset value of 50, the preset value will be changed.
+So the next time you activate the button the gain will return to this value.

 ## Settings